Skip to main content

 2. On the HTML tab, in the HTML Source section, in the script tag, set the pega.u.d.bUseNativeDirtyConfirm flag to true, as shown in the following code snippet:

-script> pega.u.d.bUseNativeDirtyConfirm = true </script>
+<script> pega.u.d.bUseNativeDirtyConfirm = true </script>

-3. Optional: To enable confirmation dialog boxes for frameless portals with work items that include Post value or Refresh local actions, set the pega.u.d.handleDirtyForFramelessPortals flag to true.
+3. Optional: To enable confirmation dialog boxes for frameless portals with work items that include Post value or Refresh local actions, perform the following actions:

 4. Click Save.